 This program is all about the Eco-Reps: they’re ambassadors who promote environmental stewardship to their hall-mates.
 They arrange movie nights, trash audits, and volunteer on campus in the community.
 Their interests and ambitions shape the program.
 Basically, Eco-Reps are working on the front lines in the residence halls, committed to sharing their knowledge and making a difference.

-Of course, OUS will help them in this process.
+OUS is dedicated to helping the Eco-Reps spread their knowledge.
 Monthly Eco-Reps meetings cover educational material on a variety of environmental themes, and provide suggestions for how to engage their hall-mates.
 Eco-Reps will learn about the breadth of sustainability opportunities on campus, from classes to research to student clubs.

 The program will also provide personal intellectual, social, and professional development.
 Eco-Reps is a great way to get to know like-minded student leaders at Purdue.
 While everyone comes from different academic backgrounds, all have an interest in environmental stewardship.
 OUS will arrange unique experiences and learning opportunities, like a fun retreat early in the year, “field trips” to environmental sites like the Wade Power Plant, and networking with faculty and working professionals.